The Corporate Governance Review: Switzerland

 iii Shareholder activism and proxy advisers

 Shareholder activism and proxy fights in Switzerland have increased considerably during the past few years.
 One of most recent activist campaigns was that by Veraison Capital against the leadership of Aryzta, a Swiss-Irish bakery group.
-With long-term investor COBAS, Veraison requested the holding of an extraordinary general meeting of shareholders and proposed the removal of certain directors (including the chairman) and the election of new directors.
+With long-term investor COBAS, Veraison requested the holding of an extraordinary general meeting of shareholders and proposed the removal of certain directors (including the chair) and the election of new directors.
 After a public battle, the activist was able to win support from other shareholders and achieved the suggested change in Aryzta's leadership team.

 Veraison also conducted a campaign against the board of directors of SIX-listed Implenia (Switzerland's leading construction and real estate services company).
 Veraison's request included a change in the corporate strategy and changes to the composition of the board.
 The campaign was not successful.